Oklahoma City Divorce Attorneys for Men: What the Process Really Looks Like

 What Oklahoma Divorce Law Says — and Why Fathers Need to Read It

-Oklahoma divorce law is gender-neutral, but the court can only act on the record in front of it.
-That means a father needs proof of caregiving, income, expenses, assets, debts, and the parenting schedule that serves the child’s best interests.
+Oklahoma divorce law is gender-neutral.
+But the court can only act on the record in front of it.
+A father needs proof of caregiving, income, expenses, assets, and debts.
+He also needs a parenting schedule that serves the child’s best interests.

 The Issues Oklahoma City Fathers Face Most Often